- 2 Dec 2015

 - T2S Economic impact analysis

-This knowledge based repository of presentations aims to give insight on key technical issues related to T2S.
-The presentations are done based on a set of questions.
-We invite you to read the questions and study the presentations to get more insight.
-As always we value your comments at email@example.com.
+This repository of presentations aims to provide insights into key technical issues related to T2S.
+We value your comments at firstname.lastname@example.org.

-Disclaimer: The information contained in this Knowledge based repository is not, nor should be misconstrued as, amending, complementing or prevailing over the T2S Scope defining Set of Documents, the T2S Framework Agreement, its Schedules and its Annexes.
-The purpose of the information contained in the Knowledge based repository is merely to present and illustrate T2S.
+Disclaimer: The information contained in this knowledge-based repository is not, nor should be misconstrued as, amending, complementing or prevailing over the T2S scope-defining set of documents, the T2S Framework Agreement, its Schedules and its Annexes.

 - Access to T2S

 - How does the T2S access rights model work?

 - How do you configure administrator privileges in “four-eyes” mode?

 - What is the difference between privileges assigned directly and via role?

 - Are there any automatic processes for disseminating privileges to users?